RingCentral (RNG)

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
 RingCentral has seen gross margins improve by 1.5 percentage points over the last 2 year, which is solid in the software space.

-RingCentral produced a 71.8% gross profit margin in Q3, marking a 1.2 percentage point increase from 70.5% in the same quarter last year.
+This quarter, RingCentral’s gross profit margin was 71.5%, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-RingCentral’s free cash flow clocked in at $129.5 million in Q3, equivalent to a 20.3% margin.
-This result was good as its margin was 3 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+RingCentral’s free cash flow clocked in at $126.1 million in Q4, equivalent to a 19.6% margin.
+This result was good as its margin was 1.4 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends are more important.

-We see the value of companies addressing major business pain points, but in the case of RingCentral, we’re out.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its customer acquisition is less efficient than many comparable companies.
-And while the company’s strong free cash flow generation gives it reinvestment options, the downside is its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.
+RingCentral doesn’t pass our quality test.
+To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its strong free cash flow generation gives it reinvestment options, the downside is its customer acquisition is less efficient than many comparable companies.
+On top of that, its ARR has disappointed and shows the company is having difficulty retaining customers and their spending.

 RingCentral’s price-to-sales ratio based on the next 12 months is 1x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
+There are superior stocks to buy right now.